 However, traditional shopping is still a method that is used by most people in the developing countries.
 The reasons for this trend are numerous.
 Firstly, many shoppers lack skills and confidence to use online technologies for shopping.
 In addition, shopper have no confidence with the online shopping system.
 Numerous cases of hacking, loss of personal information have added to this problem.
 More so access to the internet has not always been available in most parts of the developing world.

 For these reasons many still visit the supermarkets for their shopping.
 However, the current methods of shopping in most developing countries and worldwide present a number of challenges.
 The traditional shopper has to make a journey round the shop in search of the desired items.
-The shopper finally ends at the till point where usually a long queue develops The use of the scanner at the till point has done a lot to lessen the workload of the till operator but very little to reduce the time spent at the till point.
+The shopper finally ends at the till point where usually a long queue develops.
+The use of the scanner at the till point has done a lot to lessen the workload of the till operator but very little to reduce the time spent at the till point.

 To this end a cutting age product has been identified.
 This new product will allow shoppers to be part of the digital age and at the same time return the advantages of traditional shopping.
 Shopper will be able to scan their own products using their phones before they reach the till point.
 This will greatly reduce the time spent at the purchase point.
 Because of its many advantages the product will be aptly named Easy Buying.